 - Health Matters

 Updated observations and recommendations

-For consistency, the following sections have utilised the same topic areas and numbering system employed in the 2019 report for ease of reference.
+For consistency and ease of reference, the following sections utilise the same topic areas and numbering system employed in the 2021 report.

 The recommendations detailed below are intended for consideration by the relevant stakeholders.
 The Commissioner has no formal powers to mandate the implementation of these recommendations.
-However, the Commissioner looks forward to the ongoing acceptance and adoption of the recommendations in the spirit of continuous improvement within the large-scale renewable energy industry.
+However, the Commissioner looks forward to the ongoing assessment, acceptance and adoption of the recommendations, in the spirit of ongoing continuous improvement within the large-scale transmission and renewable energy industries.

 The large-scale renewable energy industry is still relatively new in Australia, with the first major wind farm developments commencing in the early 2000’s and large-scale solar projects commencing in the last decade.
 However, these industries are developing rapidly, and our Office has observed the acceleration of new project permit requests and approvals in the past few years.